 - DDAVP can have mild side effects, such as headache or stomach pain.
-It can have severe side effects if not used properly or if your child has certain medical conditions such as children with cystic fibrosis or problems with fluid balance.
+It can have severe side effects if not used properly or if your child has certain medical conditions such as cystic fibrosis or problems with fluid balance.
 Have a discussion with your child’s doctor if your child has any side effects.

 - Like all medications, DDAVP should only be used as prescribed by your doctor.

 Whether you and your doctor decide to treat the bedwetting or simply wait for your child to outgrow it, be sure that your child knows that bedwetting is not a bad behaviour or laziness.
 Don’t ever punish your child for bedwetting.
 It is not his fault.
 Your comfort and support are very important.

 What else can I do to help my child?

 - Make sure your child doesn’t drink too much fluid before bedtime.